Children and Young People

 “I have learned about determination and that I can do anything when I believe in myself – even when I am a little scared”

-A four-session programme over -two days which works with college students and other teenage groups to develop life skills sought by employers.
+LEAP stands for Leadership, Employability, Awareness Programme.
+This is a four session programme, delivered over two days, which works with college students and other teenage groups to develop life skills sought by employers.
 It targets leadership and employability, helping them to develop and practice SMART goal setting.
 Through a combination of individual and group challenges they can sharpen and demonstrate their self-awareness and confidence, as well as the ability to work with and influence others.
-Developing skills that are applicable from the examination room, to the interview and on into the workplace.
+They will gain skills that are applicable from the examination room, to the interview and on into the workplace.

 Core outcomes from the programme are: